ractive-foundation/ractive-foundation/src/components/ux-content/README.md

 > Mark sections of content

-`<ux-content>` is an internal helper component created for ractive-foundation.
+`&lt;ux-content&gt;` is an internal helper component created for ractive-foundation.